vjkarthik1987/Employee-Social-Network/TO_DO_LATER.md

 - Rethink the workflow when a registration happens
 - Overall list of companies page
 - Overall admin page that creates and manages companies and get analytics
-- Flash should stay longer
+- ~~Flash should stay longer~~
 - Create newsletter
 - Search should go to first page, not second page or others
--
+- View for the posts that have been reported